Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Holographic entanglement entropy

 The above expression clearly shows that in the early times of a universe containing both radiation and matter.
 The holographic entanglement entropy scales as $\tau$ in the leading order.
 An important thing to note is that in the early times, the leading order of HEE and the time-dependent brane position scale in the same way as the cosmological time.
 We can also see that due to the presence of two coexisting matter components, the result of time-dependent HEE contains energy densities corresponding to both radiation and dark matter.\\ Now we will move forward to compute the late time behaviour of the HEE with the cosmological time $\tau$.
 To obtain a late-time expression of the HEE for a universe with coexisting radiation and matter, we will put the time-dependent brane position from eq.\eqref{late_brane_rad+matt} in eq.\eqref{entropy raw rad+matt}, which gives

 From the above expression of the HEE in the late time regime of this universe with radiation and dark matter, the leading order term is of the order $\tau^{4/3}$.
 The sub-leading term is of the order $\tau^{2/3}$.
-As we already know the physical length scale in this case is proportional to $\tau^{2/3}$ in the leading order, our result is also consistent with the area law in the leading order.
-Another point is to note that the leading order term shows the dominant contribution from the dark matter energy density and contributions of radiation density is sub-dominant.
-This observation is consistent with the thermal history of the universe, where we know that in the early time universe was dominated by radiation and in the late time it has dark matter dominance.
+As we already know, the physical length scale in this case is proportional to $\tau^{2/3}$ in the leading order; our result is also consistent with the area law in the leading order.
+Another point is to note that the leading order term shows the dominant contribution from the dark matter energy density, and contributions of radiation density are subdominant.
+This observation is consistent with the thermal history of the universe \cite{WMAP:2010qai,WMAP:2010sfg,Planck:2014loa,Planck:2018vyg}, where we know that in the early times, the universe was dominated by radiation and in the late times, it has dark matter dominance.